Are you needing to add a new website to Google Analytics 4 and you’re wondering what the steps are to set it up properly?

 Google Analytics will then ask you to enter a property name, select a reporting time zone, and choose a currency.

-Now as you click Create, you may see a Terms of Service popup.
+Now, when you click Create, you may see a Terms of Service popup.
 Click I Accept.

 Next, you’ll be instructed to create your data stream.
 This is just where you tell Google what property type you’re setting up, whether it’s web or app.
 We’ll go over the Web setup.
 So, choose Web: